customer service final

 Hopefully, they're doing the very minimum to not make a touchy situation worse.
 But why set your standards so low?
 Imagine what a powerful department this could be if they were able to end every conversation with the customer feeling more appreciated than before.

-However, those brands are forgetting the major impact customer service can have on member retention, which can actually be more profitable in the long run.
+However, those brands are forgetting the major impact customer service can have on customer retention, which can actually be more profitable in the long run.

-This fact is made pretty obvious by the overwhelming number of people who reported poor customer services as a reason to abandon a brand.
-The statistics below are just a few of many collected on this subject and listed on our ultimate loyalty statistics page.
+This fact is made pretty obvious by the overwhelming number of people who reported poor customer service as a reason to abandon a brand.
+The statistics below paint a compelling picture of how customer service directly impacts customer loyalty and retention.

 Great Customer Service: A Necessity for Loyalty Programs